AdrianBaguio/citilogistics/README.md

 - Testing drivers.citilogistics.app pages for the newly import pages.
 - Started developing page for the manifest.

+**1-29-2021**

+Work on the citilogistics app
+- Added a warning message when the browser doesn't support geo location.
+- Added a feature to show a warning message when the driver isn't at the same location as the package address.
+- Saved the addresses where the photo was taken.
+Continue working on Andrew’s PC.
+-	Migrated the files(Completed)
+-	Installed and tested connections through MSP N-Central(Completed)
+-	Installing AV(Incomplete)
+-   New computers for internal client warehouse Set up the 4 new laptops update drivers, pdf reader and office installed Old laptop trackpad still not working.
+- Laptop does not turn on.
+They said it was damaged.
+Open up the laptop, remove the battery and cmos battery, still not working.
+Tried different battery chargers, it works.
+Updated the date and time.
+Battery is healthy.
+Just need new chargers.
+- 2 laptops aren't working.
+Upgraded the bios and mousepad.
+Open the other laptop, everything seemed to be well tacked in.
+Laptop still won't power up.
+- Phone issue with Internal Client.
+Software update keeps on failing.
+Tried different ethernet port.
+It successfully updated the phone.
+Fixed the date and time on the phone as well.

 **1-28-2021**

 Continue developing the Citilogistics app.